kirkland1/AIAlgorithms/README.md

 ## License

-This project is licensed under the [NAME HERE] License - see the LICENSE.md file for details
+This project is licensed under the MIT License - see the license here [https://opensource.org/license/mit]()

 ## Acknowledgments